 In plasma samples, the team found that increased COVID-19 severity is associated with metabolite alterations, suggesting increased immune-related activity.
 Furthermore, through single-cell sequencing, researchers found that each major immune cell type has a distinct metabolic signature.

-“We have found metabolic reprogramming that is highly specific to individual immune cell classes (e.g. ‘killer’ CD8+ T cells, ‘helper’ CD4+ T cells, antibody-secreting B cells, etc.) and even cell subtypes, and the complex metabolic reprogramming of the immune system is associated with the plasma global metabolome and are predictive of disease severity and even patient death,” said co-first and co-corresponding author Dr. Yapeng Su, a research scientist at ISB.
+“We have found metabolic reprogramming that is highly specific to individual immune cell classes (e.g. ‘killer’ CD8+ T cells, ‘helper’ CD4+ T cells, antibody-secreting B cells, etc.) and even cell subtypes, and the complex metabolic reprogramming of the immune system is associated with the plasma global metabolome and is predictive of disease severity and even patient death,” said co-first and co-corresponding author Dr. Yapeng Su, a research scientist at ISB.
 “Such deep and clinically relevant insights on sophisticated metabolic reprogramming within our heterogeneous immune systems are otherwise impossible to gain without advanced single-cell multi-omic analysis.”